dhewm/dhewm3/neo/mods/readme.txt

   FreeBSD, you can still run it (but building is not immediate).

 - For a Windows 32-bit mod, you can cross-compile it (see main readme) and run it with Wine.
-Be sure to build a 32-bit version.
+Alternatively you can download a binary.
+In any case, make sure it's for 32-bit.